Almost-additive ergodic theorems for amenable groups: An IDS model for continuous groups

 \section{An IDS model for continuous groups}

 In the following, we give an application of the ergodic theorems proven in the Sections \ref{sec:MET} and \ref{sec:PWET}.
 More precisely, we prove convergence of the integrated density of states for a class of random operators on discrete structures possessing a quasi isometry to an amenable group.
+We remark at this point that the integrated density of states is a well studied topic in mathematical physics.
+For (possibly random) Schr\"odinger operators on $L^2(\RR^d)$, characteristic properties such as Lifshitz tails, Anderson localization and Lipshitz continuity have been investigated over the past decades, cf.\@ e.g.\@ \cite{Okura-79, Fukushima-81, CarmonaL-90, KirschW-06, CombesHK-07, KirschV-10, GruberLV-11}.
+Concerning IDS models for abstract, continuous spaces, the literature mainly refers to periodic Schr\"odinger operators on abelian or amenable covering manifolds, see e.g.\@ \cite{KobayashiOS-89, LenzPV-07, LenzPPV-08}.
+For the special case of amenable Lie groups, such as the continuous Heisenberg group, see also \cite{Veselic-01}.

-To do so, we apply our results to a model invented by {\sc Lenz} and {\sc Veseli\'c} (\cite{LenzV-09}).
+In this chapter, we apply our results to the model of {\sc Lenz} and {\sc Veseli\'c} (\cite{LenzV-09}).
 In the latter work, the authors prove uniform convergence of the IDS.
 A related Banach space theorem for discrete groups in a deterministic setting can be found in \cite{PogorzelskiS-11}.
 With our Banach space valued ergodic Theorems \ref{thm:METSF} and \ref{thm:lindenstr} at hand, we can deal with randomness and with general unimodular, amenable groups.
 Moreover, we are able to avoid the measure theoretical machinery used in \cite{LenzV-09}.
 However, for compactness reasons, we need to work with a reflexive Banach space.
 Therefore, it is convenient for our purposes to consider convergence in $L^p(I)$, where $1 < p < \infty$ and where $I \subset \RR$ is some bounded interval.
 In the main Theorems \ref{thm:mean} and \ref{thm:pointwise}, we show the convergence of suitable IDS-approximants in $L^1(\Omega, L^p(I))$, and pointwise almost everywhere in $L^p(I)$ respectively.